Agreements and FAQs

 Preregistration

-Preregistration is required for access to the randomized sample data and early access to Wave 1 data.
+Preregistration is required for access to the randomized sample data and early access to any of the data.
 This will create a read-only, time-stamped, copy of a research plan completed before you begin your research.
 Preregistration carries a number of benefits to researchers and the research community.
 Not only does it clarify how the data will be used, it will also allow the research community to know what research questions are being pursued, allowing increased collaboration and reduced duplication of efforts.
 Additionally, it helps clarify the distinction between planned and unplanned research.
 Preregistering for GFS data access is important because it will increase the discoverability of research and will maximize the benefit of this valuable dataset.

 What do I need to prepare for my preregistration?